godotengine/godot-docs/reference/core_types.rst

 NodePath
 --------

-This is a special datatype sued for storing paths in a scenetree and referencing them fast.
+This is a special datatype used for storing paths in a scene tree and referencing them fast.

 References: